Meet Our Mental Health Team

-Note: Ms. Cohen works in the York- Belvedere Medical Center office.
+Note: Ms. Marcucci works in the York-Belvedere Medical Center office.

 Cynthia also works with clients in the clinic setting.
 Cynthia believes therapeutic relationships start with empathy and meeting the client where they are.

-She utilizes an integrative and client-centered approach and draws from Cognitive-Behavioral, Rational-Emotive, Motivational Enhancement, Dialectical-Behavioral, and Trauma-Informed therapies, as well as mindfulness-based modalities.
-She assists people who are having a tough time dealing with life stressors to find new ways for healing, optimum functioning, and to help them “thrive vs. survive.”
+She utilizes an integrative and client-centered approach and draws from Cognitive-Behavioral, Rational-Emotive, Motivational Enhancement, Dialectical-Behavioral, Trauma-Informed therapies, and mindfulness-based modalities.
+She assists people who are having a tough time dealing with life stressors to find new ways for healing optimum functioning, and to help them “thrive vs. survive.”